Henninger Field

-Henninger Field is a little-known, historic ballpark located in historic Chambersburg, Pennsylvania.
+Henninger Field is a historic ballpark located in historic Chambersburg, Pennsylvania.

 Erected in 1895, Henninger Field, (originally known as Wolf Park), is the home of the Chambersburg Maroons.
 Wolf Park was renamed in 1920 in honor of Clay Henninger, a very influential person in baseball in Chambersburg.

 The field, owned by the Borough of Chambersburg, is leased currently to Wilson College, a local four-year liberal arts school, as the home field for their Men's NCAA Division III baseball program.

 Major League Memorial

 Major League Baseball third baseman Mike Mowrey was born in Chambersburg and managed and played baseball for the Chambersburg Maroons at Henninger Field for several seasons prior to his days in the Major Leagues.
 Mowrey had his memorial service held at Henninger Field.
 Two months after his death on March 20, 1947, Mowrey's memorial service was held following a game played by the sandlot Letterkenny team.
 More than 1,000 people attended the service, and according to the eulogy, "He was our Grand Old Man of Baseball, who started as a sandlotter and went to the top in baseball to become one of the greatest third basemen the game had known."